Pekka Buttler, March 2020

 - The principal company(companies) behind the lens mount are continuing to actively support it.
 Typically you can buy these cameras & lenses new.

-- The lens mount – while lacking a large installed base – has some redeeming features, such as especially fine lenses or something else which makes them interesting…
+- The lens mount – while lacking a large installed base – has some redeeming features, such as especially fine lenses or something else that makes them interesting…

 In order to avoid long listings without context, I’m going to divide this discussion into three subtopics: “Current lens mounts”, “Popular legacy lens mounts”, “Interesting legacy lens mounts”.